-A 10-second clip from the on-board camera released by Chongqing police showed a female passenger shouting at the male driver while he was steering, shortly after 10 a.m. on Sunday, according to CNN.
+A 10-second clip from the on-board camera released by Chongqing police showed a female passenger shouting at the male driver while he was steering, shortly after 10 a.m. on Sunday,

 The 48-year-old woman then attacked him with her mobile phone while he struggled with her with his right arm.

 When she struck him again, he abruptly turned the steering wheel left, swerving into oncoming traffic and crashing into the railing of a bridge.
 Screaming can be heard near the end of the video.

 The release of the clip resolves the mystery surrounding the cause of the deadly crash, which has gripped China’s attention, as extensive television coverage of a massive search-and-recovery effort ensued.